AllTheRooms

 Paradise, NV12,08825.5%19.0%

-Looking at these 20 cities, you can see that the answer to the question “what is a good average occupancy rate?” is a complicated one.
-We recommend that you can search for your area in the search bar at the top of this page to get occupancy rates for your specific market.
-You can also track the occupancy rates of competing listings in your area to benchmark your property.
+Looking at these 20 cities, you can see that the answer to the question "what is a good average occupancy rate?" is complicated.
+We recommend that you search for your area in the search bar at the top of this page to get occupancy rates for your specific market.
+You can also track the occupancy rates of competing listings in your area to compare your property.

 Try it for FREE